-The Computer/Electronic Accommodations Program (CAP) can provide assistive technology and services for employees with disabilities serving term and temporary appointments.
+The Computer/Electronic Accommodations Program (CAP) can provide assistive technology and services for interns with disabilities serving term and temporary appointments.
 This includes individuals participating in programs such as the Workforce Recruitment Program (WRP), Pathways, and Operation Warfighter.
-The individual to be accommodated must be appointed to a position in the Department of Defense (DoD) or a CAP partner agency.
+The individual to be accommodated must be appointed to a position in the Department of Defense (DoD).

 The US Department of State is host to the Pathways Internship Program.
 Pathways internships can be either temporary or last for the duration of the intern’s schooling.
 These opportunities allow students to gain work experience with the Federal government.

 - These programs are internships without a set end date, expected to last for the duration of the intern’s academic program.
 IEP participants are eligible for Federal employee benefits and may be eligible for promotions.

 - These temporary internships allow interns to work during seasonal breaks during their school year.
 ITEP interns may be eligible for health benefits, but cannot receive additional benefits (life insurance, retirement, etc.).
 These internships do not have promotion potential, but ITEP interns may apply for higher-graded positions on www.usajobs.gov.